-You can see more of her work on her website and Facebook.
-Some of her pieces are sold on her Etsy shop, Harriet’s Blue and White.
+You can purchase a few of her work on her website and you can follow her also on Facebook and Instagram.